reven0n/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to create a new event with name, date, time, and venue.
-2. AddressBook validates and adds the event.
+2. NUS Mailer Pro validates and adds the event.
-3. AddressBook displays confirmation and updated event list.
+3. NUS Mailer Pro displays confirmation and updated event list.

 **Extensions**

 - 2a.
 Event details are missing or invalid.
   - 2a1.
-AddressBook shows an error message.
+NUS Mailer Pro shows an error message.

 ---